-1 Members of a household need not be related by blood or marriage.

-- To be included in the household an individual must sleep at the address when s/he is in residence: anyone who sleeps at one address but has all their meals elsewhere must therefore be included at the address where they sleep. - 3.
+- 1 Members of a household need not be related by blood or marriage. - To be included in the household an individual must sleep at the address when s/he is in residence: anyone who sleeps at one address but has all their meals elsewhere must therefore be included at the address where they sleep. - 3.
 There are several groups of people who will only rarely stay at an address but who will nevertheless have it as their main residence.
-Such groups are merchant seamen, fisherman, oil rig workers and businessmen who are away from home.
+Such groups are merchant seamen, fisherman, oil rig workers and businessmen who are away from home. - 4.
+To be included in the household an individual must sleep at the address when he/she is in residence: any-one who sleeps at one address but has all their meals elsewhere must therefore be included at the address were they sleep.

-Residence
+Residence.